Xiaoqiu/notes/english/quotes.md

 - The only thing we have to fear is fear itself.

 > Franklin D. Roosevelt, the 32nd President of the United States said in his first inaugural address in 4 March 1933.

+- Tomorrow is another day.

+> The last line of the American Civil War novel Gone With the Wind.